 Here are some things to keep in mind before you apply and while you are waiting for a decision.

-You will likely need a statement from your treating doctor or a psychologist regarding the severity of your depression.
+You will need a statement from your treating doctor or a psychologist regarding the severity of your depression.
 For example, your doctor might give an opinion that you would miss several days of work each month due to your depression.
-To strengthen this opinion, make sure the doctor provides an explanation for her opinion.
-The SSA will also want to see a mental status examination in the doctor’s treatment records.
+Make sure the doctor provides an explanation for this opinion.

-If you have only seen a social worker or licensed therapist, be forewarned that the SSA is allowed to give less weight to the opinions of such medical providers.
-To deal with this issue, you should continue to see these therapists during the waiting process for benefits and amass a long treatment history of records.
-The SSA cannot easily deny the opinion of a therapist who has consistently found you to have a severe mental disorder and who has clinical signs supporting his opinion.
-In addition, if you cannot afford to see a doctor on a regular basis, you should ask the SSA to send you to a consultative examination with a psychologist.
+Continue to see your doctor or therapist during the waiting process for benefits so that you can amass a long treatment history in your medical records.
+The SSA cannot easily deny the opinion of a therapist who has consistently found you to have a severe mental disorder and who has clinical signs supporting this opinion.
+If you cannot afford to see a doctor or therapist on a regular basis, the SSA may send you to a consultative examination with a psychologist.
 For more information, see Nolo's article on getting a doctor's report for disability.

-The SSA will review your medical records to determine if you have been prescribed any medication for your depression and whether this medication effectively controls your symptoms.
-If you have never been given medication, the SSA might consider your depression to be mild and not disabling.
+The SSA will review your medical records to determine if you have been prescribed any medication for your depression or bipolar disorder and whether this medication effectively controls your symptoms.
+If you have never been given medication, the SSA might consider your condition to be mild and not disabling.